Kang Sukhi

-Kang Sukhi (강석희 Oct.
-22 1934 ~ Aug.16 2020) is a South Korean composer.
+Kang Sukhi (Korean: 강석희; October 22, 1934 – August 16, 2020) was a South Korean composer.

 Careers

 Kang graduated Seoul National University 1960 majored in Composition, studied in Germany 1970's, He was a student of Yisang Yoon who was South Korean composer thought in Berlin University of the Arts and Kang studied in Yoon's hospital when he visited South Korean for the political allegations.
 Kang returned to Korea in 12 years from Germany and taught composition at Seoul National University.

 He was the first composer who introduced electronic music in South Korea 1969, the 1st vice president as an Asian in the ISCM.

 From 1970 to the 1980s, Kang developed his creative activities mainly in Germany, and during this period, Edition Modern (now Ricordi) published works such as Buru for indoor ensembles.
 As he stated, "The most important thing for music is structure." mainly had activities in Germany between 1970 and 1980.
 The emphasis is on systematic material manipulation.
 This methodology did not change with the composition of electronic music.
 He returned to Korea in 1982.
 He moved to Edition Gravis in the 1980s.
 He has sporadically contracted with other publishers.
 Kang also adopted Korean traditional music element to his music composition, Korean kayageum virtuoso Terra Han was also his student.

-After the Seoul Olympics, he released one after another masterpieces full of attractive tones.
-Concert for Piano and Orchestra (1996–97, Max Eschig), Cello Concert "Berlin" (2002, Edition Gravis), Concerto for Orchestra " Chain Reaction" (2004, Edition Gravis). with Marimba Orchestral works such as Concerto for Orchestra (2010, Edition Gravis) are said to be at the top of the Korean composition world.
+After the Seoul Olympics, he released large-scale works such as Concert for Piano and Orchestra (1996–97, Max Eschig), Cello Concert "Berlin" (2002, Edition Gravis), Concerto for Orchestra " Chain Reaction" (2004, Edition Gravis) and Concerto for Orchestra (2010, Edition Gravis).
 In recent years, he has been enthusiastic about promoting electone music, and his Japanese premiere of the opera "Transcendence" (1993–94) was performed in the electone ensemble version.
-Transferred to MAx Eschig in the 1990s.
+Transferred to Max Eschig in the 1990s.